greenbagels/greenbot/README.md

 where `[ClassName]` is the name of the class that implements the `Callback` class and `[libname]` are any library dependencies the module has.
 If there are no library dependencies, you may omit the `//LIBS` line.
 Check out the modules currently added for examples.

 # Contact
-If you need to directly contact someone you can find someone in #greenbot at irc.rizon.net (I'm almost always there)
+If you need to directly contact someone you can join #greenbot on irc.rizon.net (someone is almost always there)

 #TODO
 - Change modules to based on a shared library scheme